zenith-stardragon/zenith-stardragon/README.md

 This is not my main GitHub profile, but it serves as a space for me to work on some fun personal projects from time to time and practice Leetcode.

+I also have some private repositories for the purpose of sharing code that isn't meant for public view!
+If you'd like to see these and have a valid reason, feel free to add me on Discord and request my gitfront.io link.

 ## Technology Stack

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)